Laracroftie843/Python_portfolio_mini_scripts/README.md

 # Robot Control Scripts

 This project contains three small but powerful Python scripts simulating basic robotic behaviors.
-These scripts are designed to demonstrate key programming concepts such as loops, conditionals, functions, error handling, and decision-making logic — all through the lens of robotics.
+These scripts are designed to demonstrate key programming concepts such as loops, conditionals, functions, error handling, and decision-making logic; all through the lens of robotics.

 ---